Home

 Point Transformation Techniques

-This section delves into the necessary steps to transform points using matrices, with a specific focus on integrating translation into matrix multiplication, a concept not extensively covered in previous discussions.
+This section delves into the necessary steps to transform points using matrices, with a specific focus on integrating translation into matrix multiplication, a concept we haven't covered yet.
 Despite translation being one of the simplest linear operations to apply to a point, its incorporation into the matrix framework requires a structural adjustment of the point itself.

 To incorporate translation into the matrix that already performs rotation, we introduce a fourth term to encode the translation components.
 This extension requires adding T_X, T_Y, and T_Z to the matrix multiplication formula, resulting in a modified expression that includes these translation values: